 Your focus should be to entertain and inform those customers to encourage a high level of interest.

 Testing which days and times work best for each topic is essential here, so you can get the most from your efforts.
-But the great thing about setting up topic workflows is once you’ve done the initial legwork, maintaining it won’t take up too much of your time either.
+But the significant thing about setting up topic workflows is once you’ve done the initial legwork, maintaining it won’t take up too much of your time either.

-Your content will continue to hit the spot with each new customer as they move through the sales cycle, meaning you won’t have to continuously write reams of different emails.
+Your content will continue to hit the spot with each new customer as they move through the sales cycle, meaning you won’t have to write reams of different emails.

 And most importantly, by developing your email automation to work extra hard, you’ll be continuously encouraging your leads to become customers, and your customers to develop into brand ambassadors in a few easy steps.